ninjadudethecoolone/legislation/docs/supreme/foundation_information/security_clearances.md

 The Foundation has multiple security classes.
 Each has their own meaning, requirements, abilities and responsibilities.

 ## <Highlight color="#741b47">Security Class 5,</Highlight> "Thaumiel"
-This is typically granted to members of the Overwatch Command, which includes the Installation Director, O5 Council and The Administrator, it is also the highest obtainable.
+This is typically granted to members of the Overwatch Command, which includes the Installation Director, O5 Council and The Administrator, it is also the highest clearance obtainable.

 ## <Highlight color="#cc0000">Security Class 4,</Highlight> "Top Secret"
 Security Class 4 is granted to personnel who show dedication and have put forth a significant amount of work towards the Foundation and its operations, they are valued members of the Foundation.
 These individuals run their department and have a greater amount of influence over the Foundation and the way in which it operates.